-High power concepts - 2μ m and longer To avoid or reduce 2-photon absorption in Silicon wavelengths of 2μ m or longer are desirable.
+High power concepts - 2μ m and longer Another interesting region for gravitational wave detector wavelengths, especially to avoid 2-photon interaction in silicon, is 2μ m or longer.
 Ho:YAG and Tm:YAG lasers are possible candidates but more research is needed to find the most suitable laser medium and to demonstrate the feasibility of a 2μ m PSL.

-Additional Requirements Many different applications drive the laser development worldwide and it appears that nearly every year improved laser systems become commercially available.
+Additional Requirements Many different applications drive the laser development world-wide and it appears that nearly every year improved laser systems become commercially available.
 However, there is currently no application which has similar stringent requirements on the temporal and spatial stability as gravitational wave detectors.
-Hence a specific laser development program for 3rd generation detectors will be required to design and build a reliable laser with sufficiently low free-running noise, an appropriate spatial beam profile and good controllability.
-Such a program could include spatial mode filters and adaptive optics to improve and match the spatial eigenmode to the interferometer eigenmode.
+Hence a laser development programs for 3rd generation detectors is needed to design and build a reliable laser with sufficiently low free-running noise, an appropriate spatial beam profile and good controllability.
+Programs that have been initiated are going to require continued support.